 August 4th, 2010

 This isn’t a crazy credit score repair scam or quick-fix scheme.
-Twitter, the micro-blogging phenomenon that just hit its 20 billionth tweet milestone, really can help you improve your credit score, as well as other aspects of your consumer and financial life.
+Twitter, the micro-blogging phenomenon that just hit its 20 billionth tweet milestone, really can help you improve your credit health, as well as other aspects of your consumer and financial life.

 The key is in knowing how to drink from the Tweet-stream and how to Tweet like you would want to be tweeted.
 Sound like a foreign language to you?
 Read ahead for some quick tips on turning Twitter into your 140 character personal finance tool.